Responsible research at TiSEM

 - applying for IRB approval if applicable.

-More information on conduct and integrity at Tilburg University can be found here.
+More information on conduct and integrity at Tilburg University.

 For TiSEM researchers, more information on management of research data, including personal data, can be found on the intranet.